-The overall approach to grading of online instruction and labs reflects the following principles:
+The overall approach to grading of online instruction and labs in NIMAA reflects the following principles:

-- All work that students complete in the NIMAA program is essential to the Medical Assistant profession. - The learning in each course of the program is different and important. - The program has been carefully designed to expose students to different topic areas and content. - The weighting of grades reflects the time allocated to each area in the online coursework.
+- All work that students complete in the NIMAA program is essential to the Medical Assistant profession. - The learning in each course of the program is different and important. - NIMAA has carefully designed the program to expose students to different topic areas and content. - The weighting of grades reflects the time allocated to each area in the online coursework.

-NIMAA student grades are calculated as follows:
+NIMAA student grades are calculated as noted below:

-- Online coursework and labs (assignments, homework, quizzes, etc.) count equally into the course grade. - The grade for a course is created by summing the total points a student has earned and dividing by the total possible points for that course. - The overall program grade consists of each course grade multiplied by the weight of that course, where the weight is based on the number of clock hours for that course in the curriculum.
+- Online coursework and labs (assignments, homework, quizzes, etc.) count equally into the course grade. - The grade for a course is created by summing the total points a student has earned and dividing by the total possible points for that course.

+The overall program grade consists of each course grade multiplied by the weight of that course, where the weight is based on the number of contact hours for that course in the curriculum.